Trees seem like one of the few things that are easy to draw. However, if you know nothing about drawing, you may either go too simple...

 Neither of these is what a real tree looks like.
 The first is a symbol of a tree, and the other represents a definition of a tree.
 Your job, as an artist, is to draw what we see, not what we know.
 Drawing trees may be a great exercise in developing this skill!

-In this tutorial, I will show you how you can draw an oak tree, a pine tree, and a weeping willow in a realistic, yet simple manner.
+In this tutorial, I'll show you how you can draw an oak tree, a pine tree, and a weeping willow in a realistic, yet simple manner.

 What You Will Need